When using VS Code on Windows, you might see an error message like this when running Python scripts or creating / opening new VS Code terminals:

 - From the VS Code File menu, open Preferences, then Settings.

-- Type "python terminal activate" (without the quotes) in the Settings search bar.
+- Type "python terminal activate" (without the parentheses) in the Settings search bar.

 - Disable (un-check) the setting "Python > Terminal: Activate Environment"